bittremieuxlab/simba/README.md

    --PREPROCESSING_NUM_WORKERS=0

 ```
-Spectra_path: Location of spectra
+* spectra_path: Location of spectra
-Workspace: Location where the calculated distances are going to be saved
+* workspace: Location where the calculated distances are going to be saved
-MAX_SPECTRA_TRAIN: 10000 the maximum number of spectra to be processed.
+* MAX_SPECTRA_TRAIN: 10000 the maximum number of spectra to be processed.
 Set to a large number to avoid removing spectra
-Mapping_file_name: name of the file that saves the mapping of the spectra from spectra to unique compounds.
+* Mapping_file_name: name of the file that saves the mapping of the spectra from spectra to unique compounds.
-PROCESSING_NUM_WORKERS: Number of processors to be used.
+* PROCESSING_NUM_WORKERS: Number of processors to be used.
 By default 0.

 This script will generate a file 'mapping_unique_smiles.pkl' with the specific mapping information between unique compounds and corresponding spectra.
 As known, each compound can have several spectra and this file saves information about this mapping.